Rodomontade: 17th century

+18th century

-In 1784, a tract of satirical but politically-charged poetry of 94 pages was published in London, titled A Rodomontade of Politics: Or, a Series of Fables, with Notes Variorum; to be Continued Occasionally.
+In 1784, a tract of satirical but politically charged poetry of 94 pages was published in London, titled A Rodomontade of Politics: Or, a Series of Fables, with Notes Variorum; to be Continued Occasionally.
 The unnamed author describes literary rodomontade as "what is called a sketch or caracature in drawing", and proceeds to surreptitiously address his rodomontades to important political figures of the day, including Lord North, Edmund Burke, Richard Brinsley Sheridan, and William Pitt the Younger, whom were identified as being the subjects of these caracatures the very same year, in The English Review.

 The German composer Georg Philipp Telemann composed a Suite in b minor (in German, h moll) for violin solo, strings and continuo (TWV 55: h4), which ends with a piece named "Rodomontade".

+19th century

 A 19th-century example of the use of the term can be found in The Adventures of Captain Bonneville by Washington Irving.
-Irving used it to describe the behavior of "free trappers", fur trappers who worked freelance and adopted the manner, habits, and dress of the native Americans.
+Irving used it to describe the behavior of "free trappers", fur trappers who worked freelance and adopted the manner, habits, and dress of the Native Americans.
 When free trappers visited Bonneville's camp, he welcomed them and ordered grog for everyone: